tlin41390/MusicClassification/README.md

 ### Data Preprocessing:
 - All Models:
     - Drop unnecessary columns `_id`, `filename`, and `length` (machine learning only, identification and rendundant for all samples)
-    - Convert categorical genre target labels to integers 0 through 9
+    - Convert categorical genre target labels to integers 0 through 9 so that entire data set is numerical

 - Random Forest Classifier:
     - Separate feature data from target genre (column = `label`)